hytechcamps/animation/README.md

 # Building Blocks of Animation
-This camp covers the history of animation in general, then touches on the origins of 2D game graphics and allows students to create some animations of their own.
-The camp uses [Piskel](https://www.piskelapp.com) as a tool for creating pixel art, and [Snap](https://snap.berkeley.edu/), a block-based programming language, as a tool for creating a simple 2D platformer.
-The content flows through the [Building Blocks of Animation presentation](BuildingBlocksOfAnimation.pptx).
+This session allows students to create some animations of their own.
+The workshop uses [Piskel](https://www.piskelapp.com) as a tool for creating pixel art, and a [JavaScript Game](https://replit.com/@HylandOutreach/Platformer) where the art can be used.
+The game is a modified version of the game from [this tutorial](https://mozdevs.github.io/html5-games-workshop/).

 ## Icebreaker
 Students create pictures using Microsoft Paint, and present their pictures to the class.
 When presenting the pictures, they can also say their name, grade, and school.